 - I don’t do enough

-As we start noticing this terrible affliction invade our being, we can tune into gratitude to counteract its harmful effect.
-We can choose to focus our energy on what we have, what we have control over, what we can be in the present moment.
+As we start noticing this terrible affliction invades our being, we can tune into gratitude to counteract its harmful effect.
+We can choose to focus our energy on what we have, what we have control over, and what we can be in the present moment.

 It’s hard enough to be a mom, to be a woman, to be a human.
 The pressure of comparing ourselves to one another can be torturous, at best.
 When you notice that you’re comparing yourself to another mom, stop and analyze where the feeling is coming from.